microsoft/vscode-java-debug/TestPlan.md

 1. Open test project `4.variable`

 1. Set BP on the last statement of `VariableTest#test`
-1. Press F5 choose `java` and F5 again to start debug and wait for BP to be hit
+1. Press F5 to generate `launch.json` and press F5  again to start debug and wait for BP to be hit
 1. Verify
     1. `i` should be `111`
     1.  `nullstr` should be `null`